mataelle/project-hangman/readme.md

     - Parameters: user_name, attempts(optional)
     - Returns: GameForm with initial game state.
     - Description: Creates a new Game. user_name provided must correspond to an existing user - will raise a NotFoundException if not.
-Min must be less than max.
-Also adds a task to a task queue to update the average moves remaining for active games.
+The number of attempts can be changed from default set to 6.

  - **cancel_game**
     - Path: 'game/{urlsafe_game_key}/cancel'
-    - Method: GET
+    - Method: PUT
     - Parameters: urlsafe_game_key
     - Returns: GameForm with current game state.
-    - Description: Cancels a game.
+    - Description: Cancels a game if not over.
 Returns the current state of a game.

  - **get_game**
     - Path: 'game/{urlsafe_game_key}'